COGNITIVE BEHAVIORAL THERAPY (CBT)

 I will meet you with compassion and encouragement, help you move past your obstacles, and guide and support you every step of the way!

-I can also help with anxiety, phobias, panic attacks, OCD, eating disorders, and body image.
+I can also help with anxiety, phobias, panic attacks, OCD, binge eating, emotional eating, and negative body image.

 How It Works